Build a professional affiliate website, try DreamHost for less than $3 →

 Affiliate marketing is no hard science.

-Affiliate marketing is still one of the best beginner-friendly online income models, especially when paired with a blog.
+Affiliate marketing is still one of the best beginner-friendly online income models, especially when paired with a blog or YouTube channel.

 And it’s absolutely possible to go from “I have no idea what I’m doing” to “this just paid my rent” in under a year.